kubernetes/kubernetes/docs/api-conventions.md

     * `causes`
       * One or more `StatusCause` entries indicating the data in the provided resource that was invalid.
 The `reason`, `message`, and `field` attributes will be set.
   * HTTP status code: `422 StatusUnprocessableEntity`
+* `Timeout`
+  * Indicates that the request could not be completed within the given time.
+Clients may receive this response if the server has decided to rate limit the client, or if the server is overloaded and cannot process the request at this time.
+  * Http status code: `429 TooManyRequests`
+  * The server should set the `Retry-After` HTTP header and return `retryAfterSeconds` in the details field of the object.
+A value of `0` is the default.
 * `ServerTimeout`
   * Indicates that the server can be reached and understood the request, but cannot complete the action in a reasonable time.
 This maybe due to temporary server load or a transient communication issue with another server.
     * Details (optional):